rulerofoz/AnotherStockMix/README.md

 7. This takes a while, so be patient...
 8. DON'T DELETE WHAT'S ON YOUR SD CARD.
 9. Place AnotherStockMix onto the SD CARD as it is.
 Or if you are like me and want to use exFAT, make a backup of the current card first and copy it back when you are done installing AnotherStockMix.

+## Firmware

+I recommend updating to Brick firmware 1.0.6 as there are some improvements to charging.

 ### Update Instructions